-Planning to visit this temple?
-Take our Dwarka Somnath Tour.
+Planning to visit Dwarkadhish temple?
+Check out our Dwarka Somnath Tour.

-- According to the Archeological Survey of India, the main shrine of the building is 2000 to 2200 years old.
-The common faith is that the Dwarka Dwarkadhish Temple was built by Vajranabha, the great grandson of Lord Krishna in 400 BC.
-Vajranabha constructed an umbrella type monument in the memory of Lord Krishna in the East of Harimandir which still exists.
+According to the Archeological Survey of India, the main shrine of the building is 2000 to 2200 years old.
+There is an umbrella-like monument in the memory of Lord Krishna to the East of Harimandir.

 According to Brahmi script, the temple’s first renovation was done around 100 BC.
 Later, Shri Adi Shankaracharya visited the temple in 800 BC and renovated it.
-He established the shrine of Adyashakti on the fourth floor of the Dwarka Dwarkadhish Temple.
+He established the shrine of Adyashakti on the fourth floor of the temple.

-- Another interesting legend associated with the city is that of the Gopi Lake.
-It is believed that after leaving Mathura, Lord Krishna never went back.
-The Gopis of Mathura traveled and came to Dwarka to meet Krishna.
-After several Ras Leelas with Lord Krishna, they offered their lives to the land and hence the name of the lake “Gopi Talav”.
+Another interesting legend associated with Dwarka is that of the Gopi Lake.
+According to mythology, after leaving Mathura, Lord Krishna never went back.
+The Gopis of Mathura came to Dwarka to meet Krishna.
+After several Ras Leelas with Lord Krishna, they offered their lives to the land.
+Hence the name of the lake is “Gopi Talav”.

 Significance of Dwarkadhish Temple

-- It is believed that the Dwarka Dwarkadhish Temple was built over the original place of Hari – Graha, the home of Lord Krishna.
+According to popular belief, the Dwarkadhish Temple stands over the original place of Hari – Graha, the home of Krishna.

-- In the Temple premises of the Dwarka Dwarkadhish Temple, a small temple called Kusheshwar Mahadev Temple is present.
-The Pilgrimage is considered as incomplete without visiting this temple.
-Legend says that there was a demon named Kush who lived in a place called Kushasthali.
+In the premises of the Dwarkadhish Temple, a small temple called Kusheshwar Mahadev Temple is present.
+According to a legend, Kush was a demon who lived in Kushasthali.
 People prayed to Lord Krishna to save them.
-Lord Krishna fought and crushed the demon until he was buried completely into the ground.
-Krishna then set up a temple of his family God, Lord Mahadev over the place.
-The Shiva Linga is located 20 feet below the ground.
+So, Lord Krishna fought and crushed the demon.
+Krishna buried him completely into the ground.
+Hence, he set up a temple of Lord Mahadev there.
+The Shiva Linga lies almost 20 feet below the ground.

-- The Dwarka Mutt is one of the four mutts established by Sri Adi Shankaracharya, the others being Sringeri, Jagannath Puri, and Jyotirmath.
+The Dwarka Mutt is one of the four mutts established by Sri Adi Shankaracharya.
+The others are Sringeri, Jagannath Puri, and Jyotirmath.
 Another name for Dwarka Mutt is Shanti Peeth.
 It is sacred to take a dip at the Gomati Ghat opposite to the Dwarkadhish Temple.
 Genuine worship at this temple washes away one’s sins.

 Dwarkadhish Temple Timings

-- Dwarkadhish Temple opens at 6:30 am and closes at 9:30 pm.
-The Darshan is closed from 1 pm to 5 pm in the afternoon.
+Dwarkadhish Temple opens at 6:30 am and closes at 9:30 pm.
+It closes the Darshan from 1 pm to 5 pm.

-- The Mangal Aarti starts at 6:30 AM followed by Mangal Darshan from 7 AM to 8 AM.
+Mangal Darshan takes place from 7 AM to 8 AM.

 Festivals celebrated at Dwarkadhish Temple

-- Janmashtami – The birth of Lord Krishna is celebrated in a very grand and spiritual way.
-Thousands of pilgrims from across the world visit the temple to get blessings.
-The celebration includes a series of Poojas and rituals that start right from Mangal Aarti in the morning to the Parna Rom that happens the next day.
-The idol is ceremoniously decorated and Abhishekams are performed throughout the day with Tulsi and Chandan.
+Janmashtami – The birth of Krishna is celebrated in a very grand and spiritual way.
+So, thousands of pilgrims from across the world visit the temple to get blessings.
+The celebration includes a series of Poojas and rituals.
+It starts right from Mangal Aarti in the morning to the Parna Rom the next day.
+They also perform Abhishekams throughout the day with Tulsi and Chandan.

-- Annakut Utsav – This festival is celebrated on the first day of the Kartik month.
-A variety of milk preparations and sweets are placed before the God and worshiped.
+Annakut Utsav – This festival is celebrated on the first day of the Kartik month.
+It includes preparing and offering a variety of sweets to God.

-- Tulsi Vivah – This day signifies the marriage of Lord Vishnu with Tulsi Devi.
-The festival is celebrated from the 11th day of the Kartik month for 4 days.
+Tulsi Vivah – This day signifies the marriage of Lord Vishnu with Tulsi Devi.
+The festival starts on the 11th day of the Kartik month.
+It contiues for 4 days.

-- Holi – The festival of colors is believed to be the favorite festival of Lord Krishna.
-Therefore, this day is celebrated with great pomp and joy.
+Holi – The festival of colors is the favorite festival of Lord Krishna.
+Hence, this day is celebrated with great pomp and joy.

-- Akshaya Tritiya – The third day of the Vaisakh month is celebrated as the Akshaya Tritiya.
+Akshaya Tritiya – The third day of the Vaisakh month is celebrated as the Akshaya Tritiya.
 The day marks the beginning of summer season.
 The Idol of Lord Krishna is dressed with flowers and Chandan instead of the usual dress.
-The festivities end on the 11th day of the month called Bhima Ekadashi.
+Finally, the festivities end on the 11th day of the month.
+This day is called Bhima Ekadashi.

-- Rath Yatra – On the 2nd of the Ashadh month (June – July), the representation of Lord Krishna is kept in a chariot and is taken around the city.
-Several legends are associated with the Rath Yatra.
-It is believed that the day marked the departure of Krishna and Balram to Mathura on c chariot sent by Kamsa.
-It is also celebrated as the day Krishna decides to become the Sarathi (Driver) of Arjuna’s chariot in Mahabharatha.
+Rath Yatra – On the 2nd of the Ashadh month, a representation of Lord Krishna is kept in a chariot.
+This chariot is then taken around the city.
+On this day Krishna and Balram departed to Mathura on a chariot sent by Kamsa.
+Also, on the same day Krishna decided to become the Sarathi (Driver) of Arjuna’s chariot in Mahabharatha.

-- Abhishek Snan – The Lord is given a holy bath daily before the darshan.
-The Abhishekam is usually performed behind closed doors, but the ritual is open to public viewing only on Janmashtami and Jalayatra day.
+Abhishek Snan – The Lord is given a holy bath daily before the darshan.
+Abhishekam is usually performed behind closed doors.
+However, the ritual is open to public viewing on Janmashtami and Jalayatra day.

-- Uthapan – At 5 PM, the God is awakened by offering Chandan and Tulsi.
-The chanting of Vishnu Sahasranamam takes place accompanied by the offering of a petal of Tulsi for each name of Vishnu.
+Uthapan – At 5 PM, The offering of Chandan and Tulsi awakens the Lord.
+The chanting of Vishnu Sahasranamam takes place.
+Also, the priest offers a petal of Tulsi for each name of Vishnu.

-- Several Bhogs like Mangal Bhog, Makhan Bhog.
-Snan Bhog, Shringar Bhog, Raj Bhog, Banta Bhog, Sandhya Bhog, Shayan Bhog and Ratri Banta Bhog are also offered throughout the day.
+Offerings include Bhogs like Mangal Bhog, Makhan Bhog, Snan Bhog and Shringar Bhog.
+It also includes Raj Bhog, Banta Bhog, Sandhya Bhog, Shayan Bhog and Ratri Banta Bhog.

-- Several Sevas can be offered by the devotees to the God such as Mangal Bhog, Palna, Shayan Bhog, Paan Seva, Milk Seva, Vegetable Seva, Flower Seva, Fruit Seva and Misri Seva at nominal rates.
+Devotees offer several sevas to the God.
+These include Mangal Bhog, Palna, Shayan Bhog, Paan Seva, Milk Seva, Vegetable Seva, Flower Seva, Fruit Seva and Misri Seva at nominal rates.

 Where to stay

-There are many Government run Guest Houses in the city.
+The Government runs many guest houses in the city.
 Some of them are Circuit House, Gayathri Athithi Grah and Birla Dharmshala.

-Several private hotels are available to stay in the bustling city of Dwarka.
+Several private hotels are available to stay in Dwarka.

 Where to eat

-Several hotels and restaurants are available near the Temple premises as well as in the city.
-The Cuisine offered is mainly vegetarian.
+Several hotels and restaurants are available near the Temple and in other parts.
+Mainly vegetarian cuisine is available.

-- Shri Nageshwar Temple – The Nageshwar Temple also known as The Nagnath Temple is located 12 km away from the Dwarkadhish Temple.
-It is an important Saivite pilgrimage site as it is one of the 12 Jyotirlingas of Lord Shiva.
+Shri Nageshwar Temple – The Nageshwar Temple (Nagnath Temple) is 12 km away from the Dwarkadhish Temple.
+It is an important Shaivite pilgrimage site.
+This is because it is one of the 12 Jyotirlingas of Lord Shiva.
 The temple is unique as the Shiva Lingam faces south and the Nandi faces east.

-- The Rukshamanee Mandir – It is located 2 km away from The Dwarkadhish Temple.
+The Rukmini Mandir – It is 2 km away from The Dwarkadhish Temple.
 The Temple is dedicated to Devi Rukmini, wife of Lord Krishna.
-The idol of Devi Rukmini can be seen having a “Chaturbhuj” or four hands, each holding a Shanka, Chakra, Gada, and the Padma.
-This symbolizes that Devi Rukmini was a reincarnation of Goddess Mahalakshmi.
+The idol of Devi Rukmini has “Chaturbhuj” or four hands.
+Further, each hand holds a Shanka, Chakra, Gada, and the Padma.
+This is so because Devi Rukmini was a reincarnation of Goddess Mahalakshmi.

-- Beyt Dwarka – The Island is located 30 km from Dwarka.
-It houses a 500-year-old temple built by Sri Vallabhacharya.
-The temple is dedicated to Lord Krishna.
+Beyt Dwarka – The Island is located 30 km from Dwarka.
+Also, it houses a 500-year-old temple built by Sri Vallabhacharya.
 The white pristine beaches at the Island are very popular for water sports and picnics.

-- Gomati Sangam Ghat – This Sangam Ghat can be reached by descending 56 steps opposite to Swarga Dwar.
-Also, this place signifies the confluence of River Gomati with the ocean.
-One can visit several smaller shrines dedicated to Lord Krishna and his friend Sudama.
+Gomati Sangam Ghat – One can reach the Sangam Ghat by descending 56 steps opposite to Swarga Dwar.
+Also, this place signifies the junction of River Gomati with the ocean.
+Also, one can visit several smaller shrines dedicated to Lord Krishna and his friend Sudama.

-- The Gita Mandir – The Temple was built by the Birla family in 1970.
-This temple is dedicated to the teachings of The Bhagavad Gita.
-The walls of the temple contain hymns from the Bhagavad Gita are carved onto the walls of the Temple.
+The Gita Mandir – The Birla family built the temple in 1970 and dedicated it to the teachings of The Bhagavad Gita.
+The walls of the temple contain hymns from the Bhagwad Gita.